Topics

 If a senior isn’t eligible for regular personal health insurance or a replacement plan due to health reasons, some health insurance providers offer a guaranteed acceptance health insurance option.

-The eligibility criteria for guaranteed coverage are low.
-These policies have very few application questions—it’s kind of a pay-to-play policy.
 It’s more expensive than traditional policies because they don’t ask as many questions.
 However, it can be an option for you if you are declined because of any previous illness like heart disease, diabetes, or high blood pressure.
+These basic plans often only provide limited health coverage and may not have dental coverage or vision care benefits.

 Compare health insurance policies for retirees and seniors